 In this interview with Gustavo Zanatta, we explore the world of process engineering.

-Gus is an environmental engineer-in-training who is responsible for wastewater treatment system commissioning, training, and R&D efforts for ADI Systems.
+Gus is an environmental engineer who is responsible for wastewater treatment system commissioning, training, and R&D efforts for ADI Systems.

 Q: Why did you choose to study engineering?